 You can access this state by slowing your brain waves from beta into alpha and theta.
 For example, as you meditate, take a walk, exercise, fall asleep, begin to wake, as you dream.

 These messages are not linear and they are not rational.
 You need to build trust in these messages by trial and error.
 Follow your hunches, indulge in day-dreams and learn from your experience.
 These insights have a funny way of working out for the best and inviting serendipity or happy coincidence into your life.

 Our Desires and Curiosities

 You know why other people’s expectations and advice doesn’t work for you?
 Because they are not you and their purpose is not your purpose.
 You have your own unique perspective on the world.
 We need your perspective, it helps us understand our own.
 When you improve, we all improve.

 Could you imagine a world filled with lawyers and doctors?
-That world would be very short-lived.
-We need people to do all sorts of jobs.
-We need advisors, teachers, artists, engineers, chefs, musicians, scientists, actors, storytellers, writers, leaders, inventors, plumbers, builders… we need the whole rainbow.
+It wouldn’t last very long.
+We need people to do all sorts of jobs; we need advisors, teachers, artists, engineers, chefs, musicians, scientists, actors, storytellers, writers, leaders, inventors, plumbers, builders… the whole rainbow.

 Your desires and dreams are clues to your unique purpose and contribution.
 It might seem like they are impossible dreams to others – but they are not you.
 They do not share your desires (thank goodness – we need their desires too).
-You are allowed to want your desires.
+You’re allowed to want your desires.

 Please, for the love of humanity, follow your dream.